andyatkinson/blog/_posts/2019-08-07-ideal-coworking-spot-remote-programmer.md

 #### Ergonomics

 As a software developer, having a large high-resolution monitor makes the job easier, to have space for an editor, a terminal, various GUIs, a web browser and more.
-Ideally the coworking space offers a large monitor I can connect an Apple laptop to (may be an extra charge).
-In practice I usually used my laptop monitor though.
+Ideally the coworking space offers a large monitor I can connect to with an Apple laptop (possibly an extra charge).
+In practice I usually use my laptop monitor and a stand only though.

 Programmers tend to be opinionated about chairs and stand-up desks.
 As far as ergonomics, usually I try to avoid wrist, neck, and shoulder pain.
 A chair where I can sit upright with a 90 degree bend of my arms helps reduce shoulder pain, which usually requires adjustable arms and dropping those down low.
 A lot of chairs at coworking places are not adjustable and not well suited to be in for hours at a time.

 Standing desks are another way to change things up.
 Varidesk can be added [^vari] on top of a traditional desk and may be a less expensive retrofit option.
-At home I use a standing desk, and have a less expensive one that is manually cranked up.
-Even IKEA offers a sit/stand desk now [^ikea].
+At home I use a standing desk, a MultiTable [^multi] that can be manually cranked up.
+IKEA offers a sit/stand desk as well [^ikea].

 #### Neighborhood Amenities Accessible On Foot